 - There are two main characteristics for a trademark: it must be distinctive and it should not be deceptive.

-- A trademark may consists any form which can be showed in the registry such as words, designs, letters, slogans, devices, numerals, symbols, shape of the goods and their packings, sounds and motions also.
+- A trademark may consist any form which can be showed in the registry such as words, designs, letters, slogans, devices, numerals, symbols, shape of the goods and their packings, sounds, motions and colours also.

 - Marks are registered with the Turkish Patent and Trademark Office as Trademarks, Service Marks, Collective Marks and Guarantee Marks.